marcodpt/json-schema-bootstrap/README.md

  - move all functions to lib
  - sane magic defaults
  - images, video, audio outputs
- - use null for not set objects, like cep/image in input form
- - add description to typeahead
- - error feedback on objects and arrays
+ - error feedback on arrays
- - form pending
  - href rendering on table and items

  - use form constructor with modal in hrefSchema